ostifede02/sudoku/README.md

 ## sources
-I would like to mention that chat-gpt has been used for printing formatted text and the logic for checking if the sudoku has a correct solution.
+Chat-gpt has been used for printing formatted text and the logic for checking if the sudoku has a correct solution.